Secure Boot

 Secure Boot Hardware Support

-The first stage of secure boot verification, i.e., checking the software bootloader, is done via hardware.
+The first stage of secure boot verification, i.e., checking the second stage bootloader, is done via hardware.
 The ESP32's secure boot support hardware can perform three basic operations:

 1. Generate a random sequence of bytes from a hardware random number generator.